geropl/github-mcp-go/memory-bank/activeContext.md

    - Repository operations (completed)
    - Pull request operations (completed)
    - File operations (completed)
-   - Issue operations (next)
+   - Issue operations (completed)
-   - Branch operations
+   - Branch operations (next)
    - Search operations
    - Commit operations

 5. **Response Formatting**
    - Using markdown formatting for all tool responses instead of raw JSON
-   - Created formatters for each GitHub resource type (pull requests, repositories, files, etc.)
+   - Created formatters for each GitHub resource type (pull requests, repositories, files, issues, etc.)
    - Selecting only the most relevant fields for each resource type
    - Organizing information in a clear, readable format with headers and sections